Why This Matters

 Electoral College Timeline

-• Electors meet in state capitals on the first Monday after the second Wednesday in December to cast official votes
+- Electors meet in their respective state capitals on the first Monday after the second Wednesday in December to cast official votes

-• Congress counts electoral votes on January 6, and the President is inaugurated on January 20 (moved from March 4 by the 20th Amendment)
+- The President is inaugurated on January 20 (moved from March 4 by the 20th Amendment, ratified in 1933)

 Contingent Election in the House

-• If no candidate wins 270 electoral votes, the House of Representatives chooses from the top three candidates
+- If no candidate wins 270 electoral votes, the House of Representatives chooses the President from the top three electoral vote recipients

-• 26 state delegations must agree for a candidate to win, potentially creating deadlock if delegations are evenly split
+- A candidate needs 26 state delegations to agree in order to win, potentially creating deadlock if delegations are evenly split internally

-Compare: Normal election vs. contingent election—the contingent process dramatically shifts power toward small states (one vote per state delegation) compared to the normal process (electoral votes roughly proportional to population).
-The 1824 election, decided in the House, remains controversial precisely because this shift occurred.
+Compare: Normal election vs. contingent election: the contingent process dramatically shifts power toward small states (one vote per state delegation) compared to the normal process (electoral votes roughly proportional to population).
+The 1824 election, when the House chose John Quincy Adams over Andrew Jackson despite Jackson winning the most popular and electoral votes, remains controversial precisely because this shift occurred.

 Strategic and Democratic Implications